The Slocan City Suites

 As of January 2019 15 senior tenants fully occupy all 12 apartments in the Slocan City Suites !

 The Slocan City Suites is now built and all 12 units have been filled with happy tenants as of January 2019.

 We encourage eligible prospective future tenants to complete an application so that we have a healthy list of people we may call on should an apartment come available.
 Sometimes there is only a two week turnover time to decide who will be the next tenant and we may not be able to wait for an application to be received before making our decision.

-At this time we are pleased to open up our wait list for tenancy in the Slocan project.
+At this time we are pleased to open up our wait list for tenancy in Slocan City Suites.
 To download an application, please click this link to obtain a copy of the application.
 Instructions for completion are included in the application package.

 Often people are curious about the criteria for tenancy at the Slocan City Suites.
 We do place importance on a person’s ties to the Slocan Valley, family and friends.
 But that is not the sole criteria.
 We also consider need, health and other factors.
 A person must be able to live independently in our units, though of course as with any other renter anywhere, they can bring in home support or other support workers at their own cost.

 Support from our Elected Representatives

 Along the way throughout the fundraising and building of this project it was critical to have support from our government representatives.
 Here are some of the things they said:

 I have met with the SVSHS board for a briefing on the 12 units, am familiar with the site in Slocan behind the Wellness Centre, and believe this project is worthy of support by all levels of government.
 They have worked hard in the community to inform and consult, have incorporated the community’s needs into their plans, and are quite far along in the planning.